designsecurity/security-bugtracker/README.md

 docker exec --user gvm -it security-bugtracker_securitytools_1 /opt/gvm/update_openvas.sh docker exec --user gvm -it security-bugtracker_securitytools_1 /opt/gvm/create_config_gvm.sh
 ```

-and remember the id of the scan config printed on the standard output when running the `/create_config_gvm.sh` script.
+Remember the scan config id printed on the console when running `/create_config_gvm.sh` script.

-Note: the first script update openvas will all the plugins, data, it can take more than one hour to end.
+Note: `update_openvas.sh` script updates openvas database, it can take more than one hour to end.

-To update openvas database, from time to time, use:
+To update openvas database, from time to time, use only:
 ```
 docker exec --user gvm -it security-bugtracker_securitytools_1 /opt/gvm/update_openvas.sh
 ```